 - Then determine your in-state or out of state residency.

 All SLP students will be charged tuition for:

 - 4 academic terms, over 2 academic years at the flat full-time rate

 - 1st summer session at the per credit rate (6-10 credits each)

 - Some students may require a 2nd summer session to complete their program.
 Credit load is typically 1-2 credits.

 Please also be advised that students should anticipate costs related to laboratory fees, physical examinations, medical requirements (e.g., TB, Flu Shots), security clearances, and any drug screens required by their preceptorship sites.
-These fees vary by program and the assigned clinical site but are approximately $150-200/year.

 Applicants can obtain information on financial aid from the Office of Financial Aid at the University of Pittsburgh.